NotTacoz/jacaranda/content/notes/chemistry/11ATOMIC-STRUCTURES.md

 # Ernest Rutherford 1908-1913
 - alpha particles shoot at gold leaf (a thin sheet of gold a few atoms wide)
-- surrounded by zinc sulfide
+- sheet is surrounded by zinc sulfide
 	- alpha particles collide with zinc sulfide to make flashes of light and microscope is used to observe the impact position.
 - observations:
 	1. most alpha particles pass through gold foil
 		- this means that most of an element is empty space